hashicorp/terraform/website/source/docs/commands/push.html.markdown

 * `-var='foo=bar'` - Set the value of a variable for the Terraform configuration.

 * `-var-file=foo` - Set the value of variables using a variable file.
-This flag can be repeated multiple times.
+This flag can be used multiple times.

 * `-vcs=true` - If true (default), then Terraform will detect if a VCS